How website’s countdown timer works: Can you bypass it?

 Client-side timers

-If the timer is purely client-side (like the JavaScript example above), it’s easier to manipulate.
+If the timer is all done on your browser (like in the JavaScript example above), you can mess with it more easily.
 You can:

-1. Open the browser’s developer console, typically by pressing F12 or by right-clicking on the webpage and selecting “Inspect element“.
+1. Open the browser’s developer tools by pressing F12 or right-clicking and choosing “Inspect element“.

 Bypass countdown timer Chrome, Firefox or Edge